phonglam3103/msani-readthedocs/docs/source/theory.rst

 SMARTS Matching and Reactions
 ******************************

-MolSanitizer uses SMARTS matching and reactions for matching the substructures in its pipeline.
+EirVS uses SMARTS matching and reactions for matching the substructures in its pipeline.
 The user is encouraged to refer to the Daylight's Documentation on SMARTS for detailed information [1]_.

-SMARTS Matching and Reactions in MolSanitizer
+SMARTS Matching and Reactions in EirVS
 ================

-MolSanitizer leverages the power of SMARTS matching and reactions to automate the preparation and filtering of molecular datasets for drug discovery.
+EirVS leverages the power of SMARTS matching and reactions to automate the preparation and filtering of molecular datasets for drug discovery.
 Below are the key applications:

 1. **Tautomer Standardization**:

-   - MolSanitizer employs a two-step approach to tautomer standardization, combining RDKit's tautomer canonicalization functionality with SMARTS reactions for enhanced refinement.
+   - EirVS employs a two-step approach to tautomer standardization, combining RDKit's tautomer canonicalization functionality with SMARTS reactions for enhanced refinement.
 Initially, RDKit's canonicalization function generates the base set of tautomers.
 These are then further refined using SMARTS reactions to ensure the selection of the most chemically stable and biologically relevant tautomer.

    - Since 2020, RDKit has implemnted the MolVS project to its codebase, which includes a tautomer enumeration, and tautomer canonicalizer [2]_ .
 It is important to note that the scoring function used in RDKit doesn't try to predict the most stable tautomer, but rather tries to predict the same output given different tautomers (canonicalize).
-Therefore, MolSanitizer applies another layer of correction to get the most stable tautomer, according to the literature.
-The SMARTS reaction library for tautomer is available in `MolSanitizer/Data/tautomers.txt <https://github.com/phonglam3103/MolSanitizer/blob/main/MolSanitizer/Data/tautomers.txt>`_.
+Therefore, EirVS applies another layer of correction to get the most stable tautomer, according to the literature.
+The SMARTS reaction library for tautomer is available in `EirVS/Data/tautomers.txt <https://github.com/phonglam3103/EirVS/blob/main/EirVS/Data/tautomers.txt>`_.

 2. **PAINS and Unwanted Substructure Filtering**: